Okay, well I actually ordered two wedding dresses from China.

 After making the purchases, I did what I should have done before.
 I Googled "ordering wedding dress from China experiences".
 The dresses were going to be knockoffs from whoever the designers are, which didn't exactly surprise me.
 (And to be honest, I don't really care if my wedding dress is a knockoff, as long as it looks good and somewhat close to what it does in the photos.)
 Also, my sister told me her friend ordered her wedding dress from one of those sites and it looked totally great, so I felt somewhat optimistic.

-I thought the second dress was coming from Europe, since the website said ailestyle.co.uk......I figured "UK" meant that it was from the UK.
+I thought the second dress was coming from Europe since the URL said ailestyle.co.uk......I figured "UK" meant that it was from the UK.
 Makes sense, right?

 Nope!
 China again.